Skip to main content

 People management is the process of ensuring that the right people are in the right place, with the right resources, to achieve the desired goals.
 This includes recruiting, training, and developing your team members.

-There is a lot of overlap between people management and leadership, and good leaders are also good managers.
+There is a lot of overlap between people management and leadership, and typically speaking, good leaders are also good managers.
 However, there are some key differences.
-Leaders often have more of a strategic role, while managers are more focused on day-to-day operations.
+These include:

 My students are often aspiring people managers or have just started having people report to them.
 In most cases, these people have a deep care for their employees and are hungry to learn how to serve them best.